 Isolation.
 The components in Buffet.js work in isolation.
 You can use any Buffet.js component in your codebase without any side effects.

-Thanks to Storybook, components can be shown in a definite order or on different pages for a better readability.
-We also have made the demonstration more interactive with knobs allowing to visualize differents states of a component.
+Thanks to Storybook, components can be shown in a definite order or on different pages for better readability.
+We also have made the demonstration more interactive with knobs allowing to visualize different states of a component.

 Code quality.
 Thanks to styled-components, unique class names are generated for the styles, so forget about class name bugs.
 Only the rendered components style is injected on a page.
-Combined with code splitting, this means your users load the least amount of code necessary.
+Combined with code splitting, your users load the least amount of necessary code.

 Performance.
 The administration panel build size and time have both been reduced.

 Maintenance.
-The development of the component library will also allow further scalability with seamless maintenance.
-All plugin developments based on Buffet.js components will be updated by updating Buffet.js itself.
+Developing the component library will also allow further scalability with seamless maintenance.
+All plugin developments based on Buffet.js components will be updated by updating Buffet.js.

-If you're used to the administration panel, you will recognize most of the developed components, although we are a bit proud to introduce our new DatePicker that can be combined with a TimePicker...
+If you're used to the administration panel, you will recognize most developed components.
+However, we are a bit proud to introduce our new DatePicker which can be combined with a TimePicker...